MSc Aerospace Engineering / Overview

 - Entry requirements

-The standard academic entry requirement for this programme is a Second Class UK Honours degree or international equivalent in a relevant science or engineering discipline.
+The standard academic entry requirement for this programme is an Upper Second Class UK Honours degree or international equivalent in a relevant science or engineering discipline.
 Please note that we consider grades achieved in key relevant modules in your undergraduate degree as well as the overall degree result.

 - How to apply